Dhaka Premier Division Cricket League: Teams

 a.
 Cricket Coaching School played the first six matches in 2013–14 but were demoted immediately after failing to arrive at their seventh match in time to play.

 b.
 These teams competed in 2019–20, but owing to the COVID-19 pandemic, the tournament was abandoned shortly after it began.
 The pandemic also prevented the 2020–21 tournament from going ahead.

 c.
 Prime Doleshwar were scheduled to take part in 2021–22, but withdrew shortly before the tournament began, leaving 11 teams.

+d.
+Brothers Union were demoted after the players refused to play in the ninth-round match in 2025–26 owing to a dispute with the team management.